We created a collection of our most frequently asked questions to help you find the answers.

 What is a single supplement?

 All our rates are based on two guests sharing a room.
 This is called double occupancy.
-Guests who prefer to have their own accomodations pay a single supplement that covers the additional cost of a private room.
+Guests who prefer to have their own accommodations pay a single supplement that covers the additional cost of a private room.

 Importantly, whenever possible our private rooms are the same size and class as our rooms for two guests.
 Some tour companies place singles in very small rooms with one twin bed.